 Since winning a freelance project isn't that easy, why not take advantage of this and maintain a lasting relationship with your client.
 As a freelancer creating a list of loyal clients who trust your services is an added advantage.
 This will not only ensure that you have a reliable cash flow, but it will work to push your reputation to the forefront against your peers.

 Who knows, they may refer you to other clients who may be interested in the services you're offering.
 This essentially means that establishing a great relationship with one client could pull in a lot more for you.
-Therefore ensure that every relevant stage is taken with as much attention as required, the retainer invoice included.
+Therefore ensure that every relevant stage is taken with as much attention as required, the retainer invoice template included.

 Did you know that the retainer invoice also acts as insurance?
 Somehow, it offers you a bit of protection by guaranteeing your work and money regularly.
 A retainer invoice is only a liability if you do not fulfill your end of the deal.
 But if you are a professional in all that you do, then it becomes a measure to secure payment.